Bulletin Announcement: DuBois

 Use this in your 02/02/2025 bulletin

-Mary and Joseph must have been proud when their village “all spoke well of Jesus and were amazed at his words.”
-But they probably felt shame when the same people drove him out of town.
-Like Mary and Joseph, the highs and lows of parenting are our path to being a Holy Family.
+Mary and Joseph must have felt immense pride when their village 'all spoke well of Jesus and were amazed at his words.'
+However, they likely experienced shame when the same people drove him out of town.
+Like Mary and Joseph, the highs and lows of parenting are part of our journey towards becoming a Holy Family.

 A Family Perspective 2-9-2025